Bipolar Saarland: From Chaotic Allegiances to Industrial Prowess

 Wine Bars

-There are so many wine bars it will make your head spin even before u’ve had one sip of delectable wine from the region.
+There are so many wine bars it will make your head spin even before you’ve had one sip of delectable wine from the region.
 Take a walk through the town to see which one tickles your fancy and enjoy it in the company of locals who might have even more stories to tell than the "maids" at the Roman Museum.

-Beer-Lovers: Homburger Brauhaus
+Homburger Brauhaus

 The brewery offers indoor-and-outdoor dining options.
 If the weather permits, you’ll enjoy the ambience of al fresco dining and enjoy the welcoming vibe of the Brauhaus.